CUSTODY & SUPPORT FOR ADULT CHILDREN WITH DISABILITIES

 The person who has custody of the child will receive the support for the child.
 The reasoning behind the law is that the caretaker of the child will likely lose out on career opportunities due to the demands of caring for the child, transporting the child to rehabilitation and other services.
 Also, the costs for caring for an adult with disabilities is higher than the costs for caring for a typical child.

 A motion for support for an adult child with disabilities may be brought at any time, even after the child turns 18.
 If it is known at the time of the dissolution that the child is disabled and the disability will continue through adulthood, the support may be ordered for an indefinite period of time.
 If the child becomes self-supporting, the obligor may move the court for a modification or termination of the support order.

 Child Support and Public Benefits for Adult Children with Disabilities

 When ordering child support for an adult child with disabilities, the court will consider:

 - All the financial resources available to both parents.

 - Whether one parent will remain as the primary caregiver and provide personal supervision of the child.

 - Any public resources and benefits available for the care, support and supervision of the adult child with disabilities.

 Hire a Lawyer Experienced with Child Support for Adult Children with Disabilities

 This is a complex area of family law.
 The court may adjust the amount of the support order depending on any benefits or government assistance the adult child receives.
-You need the assistance of Texas family law attorney Jeff Anderson who has nearly 20 years of experience assisting his clients who have adult children with disabilities.
+You need the assistance of Texas family law attorney Jeff Anderson who has over 25 years of experience assisting clients who have adult children with disabilities in Dallas, Plano, and Frisco, Texas.
 He will listen to your story with compassion and help you decide how to navigate through the court system and obtain court decisions that are in the best interest of your child.